 Your child’s key person will work with you and your child to ensure they develop a strong and trusting relationship enabling your child to feel safe and supported.
 We also provide a backup key person to ensure you and your child always have a familiar face.

 We are a small, experienced and dedicated team who will all get to know your family well.
-Your key person will be involved in our planning with the support of Natasha and Tina, to ensure our planning meets your expectations for your child and the needs of your child.
+Your key person will be involved in our planning with the support of Natalie and Tina, to ensure our planning meets your expectations for your child and the needs of your child.

 We work with a high staff to child ratio, allowing adequate staffing to support individual children.
 We have sourced and purchased varying SEN resources, including sensory, and will work with you and outside agencies to determine further resources or equipment that may be beneficial.
-Natasha and Tina will share strategies and good practice for the support of your child with the staff, continually analysing and reviewing our practice and your child’s progress.
+Natalie and Tina will share strategies and good practice for the support of your child with the staff, continually analysing and reviewing our practice and your child’s progress.

 3. How will I know how my child is doing?

 You will see your key person on a daily basis at drop off and pick up times and can speak to them on an informal basis.
-We hope that you feel comfortable and confident to approach them, or Natasha or Tina, at any time with any concerns or enquiries.We also provide a communication book for you and your key person to share information through, you may find this particularly useful if your child comes into Pre-School with a childminder or another carer, or to share information that you do not wish to discuss in front of your child.
+We hope that you feel comfortable and confident to approach them, or Natalie or Tina, at any time with any concerns or enquiries.We also provide a communication book for you and your key person to share information through, you may find this particularly useful if your child comes into Pre-School with a childminder or another carer, or to share information that you do not wish to discuss in front of your child.

 We welcome parent visitors and volunteers at all times, in addition, we will invite you to ‘pop in’ sessions, another chance to chat with your key person, and also an opportunity to see your child in play.
-Your child’s learning journey, and for children with additional needs their ‘personal education plan’ that Natasha or Tina will put in place, are completed on an ongoing basis and will be shared with you via termly summaries of your child’s development and progress, at our twice yearly parents’ consultation evenings, and also at additional meetings as required.
+Your child’s learning journey, and for children with additional needs their ‘personal education plan’ that Natalie or Tina will put in place, are completed on an ongoing basis and will be shared with you via termly summaries of your child’s development and progress, at our twice yearly parents’ consultation evenings, and also at additional meetings as required.